For more information on the Global Compact's business and human rights programme, please see also our Human Rights issues page.

 Businesses should support and respect the protection of internationally proclaimed human rights; and

 make sure they are not complicit in human rights abuses.

 Human rights are universal and belong to everyone equally.
 The origin of Principles One and Two is in the 1948 Universal Declaration of Human Rights (UDHR).
 The aim of this Declaration was to set basic minimum international standards for the protection of the rights and freedoms of the individual.
 The fundamental nature of these provisions means that they are now widely regarded as forming a foundation of international law.
 In particular, the principles of the UDHR are considered to be international customary law and do not require signature or ratification by the state to be recognized as a legal standard.

-The UDHR is a keystone document, it has been translated into over 3000 languages and dialects.
+The UDHR is a keystone document, it has been translated into over 400 languages and dialects, click here to access translations.
 While some principles may not be directly applicable to business, consistency with the declaration is important.

 The Declaration begins by laying down its basic premise that "all human beings are born free and equal in dignity and rights."
 The Declaration then goes on to give content to its understanding of equality by prohibiting any distinction in the enjoyment of human rights on such grounds as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.

 The rights to life, liberty and security, and the right to be free from slavery servitude, torture or cruel, inhuman or degrading treatment or punishment further develop the notion of personal dignity and security.
 The rights of the individual to a just national legal system are also set out.
 The right to recognition as a person before the law, to equal protection of the law, to a judicial remedy before a court for human rights violations, to be free from arbitrary arrest, to a fair trial before an independent court, to the presumption of innocence and not to be subjected to retroactive penal laws are all set out in the Declaration.